 Kate looks back toward Gadiwall Island again,

-"But you know, that island looks slightly different from how I imagined it.
-A blue sky and white, sandy beach.
+"But you know, that island looks a little different from how I imagined it.
+A blue sky and a white, sandy beach.
 Beautiful villas in the shade of lined green trees...
-I was wrong.
+I was pretty wrong."

 "I understand.
-Oh, I wonder if anything interesting has happened on that island."
+Oh, I wonder if anything interesting happens on that island."

-Afterwards, moving evasively around the island, the ferry avoided whirling currents and eventually arrived at the old fishing port 15 minutes later than planned.
+Afterwards, moving evasively around the island, the ferry avoided whirling currents and eventually arrived at the old fishing port fifteen minutes later than planned.

 There wasn't particularly anything to hurry for.
-The people of the island were dropped off earlier, and Norse finally left the guest room.
-He got off the ramp with red rust looked around from the quay, there were a number of old fishing boats and there was only one dock.
+The people of the island were dropped off earlier and Norse finally left the guest room.
+He got off the ramp red with rust and looked around from the quay, there were a number of old fishing boats and only one dock.

-Rotting wooden boxes of fish remains were stacked here and there.
+Rotting wooden boxes of fish remains were stacked about.

-Indeed, it's quite simply an island left behind the times.
+Indeed, it's quite simply an island the times left behind.
 First of all, look for a hotel tonight.

-With a dangling worn out bag containing just several pieces of extra clothes, Norse begins to walk.
+With a dangling worn out bag containing just several pieces of extra clothes, Norse began to walk.

-When he turns around, the girl called Rain approaches carrying a big green suitcase with rumbling casters.
+When he turned around, the girl called Rain approached carrying a big green suitcase with rumbling casters.